-This weekend, the Philadelphia suburbs were hit with heavy flash flooding that inundated roads and killed five people.
-Earlier this month, Vermont also experienced heavy flooding that trapped people in their homes and damaged roads and buildings.
-Nationally, tens of millions of people were under a flood watch on Sunday, while globally, countries including South Korea, Pakistan, and Turkey have seen destructive flooding that has displaced millions of people and forced evacuations in the last year.
+Friday, New York City experienced intense rains that left parts of the city underwater.
+Over the summer, the Philadelphia suburbs were hit with heavy flash flooding that inundated roads and killed five people.
+Earlier this year, Vermont also experienced heavy flooding that trapped people in their homes and damaged roads and buildings.
+Nationally, tens of millions of people were under a flood watch in July, while globally, countries including South Korea, Pakistan, and Turkey have seen destructive flooding that has displaced millions of people and forced evacuations in the last year.

 “Everywhere is susceptible to these impacts,” Mann said.
 “The western, central, and eastern US, Europe, and Asia — with one of the best examples being the Pakistan floods last year which displaced more than 30 million people.”